vuonghy2442/lonelybot/docs/macro_parking.md

 The reverse simulation needs worry-backs; without them, `s_stk` cannot recover `s_tab`.

-*Proof sketch.* (a) is by inspection of the two post-states (they differ only in X's position). (b) follows from per-suit sequential stacking for the height condition; the freeness caveat and its fiber-level observable are as stated.
-For (c), the "requires X up" dependence is type-local: only moves whose legality or effect touches X's type ball are affected by X's position, so the insertion points are well-defined and finite;
-the inserted move is exactly the realization difference, available whenever X is uncovered.
+*Proof sketch.* (a)'s forward leg is by inspection; the return leg fails at the measured 4.7%, and L-CONT replaces the mutual claim — the dominant region is proven outright, the remainder is `[m]`. (b) follows from per-suit sequential stacking for the height condition; the freeness caveat and its fiber-level observable are as stated.
+For (c), the "requires X up" dependence is type-local: only moves whose legality or effect touches X's type ball are affected by X's position, so the insertion points are well-defined and finite; the inserted move is exactly the realization difference, available whenever X is uncovered.

 *Empirical support.* The F3 canon measurement: when the F3 fold stopped materializing tableau outcomes of dominantly-stackable X, ~4.9M sweep